GH404/Flashcards/README.md

 Describe any challenges encountered while building the app.

 - I had a bit of trouble understanding and implementing the useState() hook.
-- I didn't have much time for styling, so I plan to improve the visual design later.

 ## License